speakeasy-api/speakeasy/README.md

 ## CLI
 `speakeasy`

-The speakeasy cli tool provides access to the speakeasyapi.dev toolchain
+The speakeasy cli tool provides access to the Speakeasy platform and toolchain

-### Details

- A cli tool for interacting with the Speakeasy https://www.speakeasyapi.dev/ platform and its various functions including:
-	- Generating Client SDKs from OpenAPI specs: go, python, typescript, java + more languages coming soon.
-	- Validating OpenAPI specs (line numbers coming soon)

 ### Usage